townteki/townsquare/docs/implementing-cards.md

 //...
 ```

-There are predefined functions for vrious situations, for example if you want to put something into play with cost reduction:
+There are predefined functions for various situations, for example if you want to put something into play with cost reduction:

 ```javascript
 //...